twilio/twilio-video.js/README.md

 ### CDN

-Releases of twilio-conversations.js are hosted on a CDN, and you can include these directly in you web app using a &lt;script&gt; tag.
+Releases of twilio-conversations.js are hosted on a CDN, and you can include these directly in your web app using a &lt;script&gt; tag.
 If you include twilio-conversations.js this way, then you must also include the [twilio-common.js](https://github.com/twilio/twilio-common.js) dependency.